MikeIsBack/UniPD-MSc-Computer-Science-courses/README.md

 # UniPD Master's Degree in Computer Science Courses

-Welcome to my personal repository, where I have gathered the study materials, notes, and resources used during my Master's Degree in Computer Science at the **University of Padova**.
-This repository serves as a structured collection of materials from the courses I attended, with a focus on **Internet, Mobile, and Security** topics.
+Welcome to my personal repository, where I have gathered the study materials, notes, and resources used during my Master's Degree in Computer Science at the University of Padova.
+This repository serves as a structured collection of materials from the courses I attended, with a focus on Internet, Mobile, and Security topics.

 ## 📂 Repository Structure